 General program eligibility and terms of phased retirement appointments: Frank Lewis, Human Resources Consultant, Tel.
 962-1091.

-Retirement benefits eligibility for individuals contemplating or already active in phased retirement: Shauna Stackhouse, Director of Benefit Program Administration, Tel.
+Retirement benefits eligibility for individuals contemplating or already active in phased retirement: Rob Stevenson, Senior Benefits Consultant, Tel.
 962-3071.